Fossil Tracks and Other Trace Fossils Falsify Flood Geology

 Vertebrate Burrows and Dens

 Besides trackways, other types of vertebrate trace fossils present major problems for Flood geology.
-For example, in Miocene sandstones of the western U.S. are found cork screw shaped burrows attributed to beaver-sized gnawing mammals, whose skeletons are occasionally found in the burrows.
+For example, in Miocene and Oligocene strata of the western U.S. are found cork screw shaped burrows made by beaver-like mammals such as Paleocaster, whose skeletons are occasionally found in the burrows.
 Like trackways, these would be difficult to explain in the context of a global Flood.
-Some creationists suggest such strata are post Flood, but vertebrate burrows occur throughout much of the fossil record, from late Paleozoic through the present.
+Close inspection of the burrows and skeletons indicates that they were made by knawing action, on dry land.
+Some creationists suggest such strata are post Flood, but other types of vertebrate burrows occur throughout much of the fossil record, from late Paleozoic through the present.

 Vertebrate Droppings

-Another type of trace fossil presenting serious problems for Flood Geologists are coprolites (fossil droppings) which occur at countless geologic horizons from the late Paleozoic onward, and often show dessication cracks like those on dried modern dung--indicating that they dried out before being buried, (Morton, 2002).
+Another type of trace fossil presenting serious problems for Flood Geologists are coprolites (fossil droppings) which occur at countless geologic horizons from the late Paleozoic onward, and often show desiccation cracks like those on dried modern dung--indicating that they dried out before being buried.
 As with other trace fossils, these specimens clearly indicate numerous periods of dry, calm conditions, followed by gentle burial--hardly the kind of environments expected during a violent global flood.

 Dinosaur Nesting Sites

 As difficult as tracksites are to accommodate during a global Flood, they pale comparison to the severity of problems presented by dinosaur nesting sites.
-As detailed in the book Eggs, Nests, and Baby Dinosaurs, (Carpenter, 1999), dinosaur nesting sites are known from over 230 sites worldwide, with some of the largest in Montana, Argentina, and China.
+As detailed in the book Eggs, Nests, and Baby Dinosaurs, (Carpenter, 1999), dinosaur nesting sites are known from over 230 sites worldwide, including multiple sites in the western U.S., Argentina, Africa, and China, and ranging from early Jurassic to late Cretaceous.
 These sites often feature scores of precisely made nests, with eggs in each nest arranged in concentric rings, spirals, or other specific patterns.
 These dinosaur "rookeries" also sometimes are found in successive strata at the site--indicating that the dinosaurs returned repeatedly to the same nesting location.

 Dinosaur eggs in nest